mr-ansar/layer-cake/doc/source/index.rst

 * creation of a pool of request threads with a single call,
 * load distribution of requests across the pool,
 * detection of periods of heavy loading and appropriate client feedback,
-* switching to a pool of request processes with the addition of a single argument,
+* switching to a pool of request *processes* with the addition of a single argument,
-* switching to a pool of request hosts with around 10 lines of additional code.
+* switching to a pool of request *hosts* with around 10 lines of additional code.

 The material is arranged as a series of guides.
-Some background implementation details are covered where this may explain certain behaviours.
+Some background implementation details are covered where this might help with less obvious behaviours.
 A testing client, capable of replicating the workload of large numbers of clients is provided at the end.

 .. toctree::
    :maxdepth: 1